Online Biochemistry Course

 Medical Science building, U of TWelcome message in Mandarin

-Learn about the proteins that make up our cells, tissues, and membranes, control our metabolism, and help to store and transmit our genetic information.
+Learn about the proteins that make up our cells, tissues, and membranes, and how we control our metabolism, and store and transmit our genetic information.

-This online video course will give you a university level understanding of biochemistry concepts such as how proteins are the action molecules of the body, how you burn off fat in metabolic paths during running, and how the genetic information stored in your DNA makes you what you are and binds you, your parents, and your children.
+This online video course will give you a university level understanding of biochemical concepts such as how proteins are the action molecules of the body, how you burn off fat in metabolic paths during running, and how the genetic information stored in your DNA makes you what you are, linking you to your parents, and your children.

 The course is open to Canadian and international students, professionals, and individuals with an interest in biochemistry.
 It is ideal for students who require a full course credit-equivalent in biochemistry as a prerequisite for entrance into professional programs in the health sciences.